OSF Holy Family Medical Centerr Ratings & Violations

-- Facility-Acquired CDI Infection Incident Rate – 1 infection incident out of 1965 patient days.
+- Facility-Acquired CDI Infection Incident Rate – 0 infection incidents out of 2290 patient days.

 The Illinois Department of Public Health monitors readmission rates and 30 Day mortality rate to determine the level of care the hospital’s providing in its effort to prevent complications.
 The government agency studies the measurable indicators to determine if the adverse outcome of the patient’s death has a potential link to the quality of care that the facility provides.
 The readmission rates help reveal whether the level of care the patient needed during their recent hospital stay required readmission into the facility due to an unexpected complication or failure to make a smooth transition into a nursing facility or the family’s house.

-- Pneumonia Patients Who Died within 30 Days after Their Admittance to the Hospital – 16.3 percent, which is nearly identical to the Illinois state average of 16.32 percent.
+- Pneumonia Patients Who Died within 30 Days after Their Admittance to the Hospital – 14.8 percent, which is slightly lower than the Illinois state average of 16.32 percent.

-- Heart Failure Patients Who Died within 30 Days after Their Hospital Admittance – 11.7 percent, which is statistically identical to the Illinois state average of 11.83 percent.
+- Heart Failure Patients Who Died within 30 Days after Their Hospital Admittance – 11.5 percent, which is slightly lower than the Illinois state average of 11.83 percent.

 100 West Broadway